timothymiller/t4-app/README.md

 ## 📖 Background

-T4 is a project starter kit for building **type-safe**, **native** & **web** applications in TypeScript using Tamagui, tRPC, and Turborepo.
+T4 is a project starter kit for building **type-safe**, **native** & **web** applications in TypeScript using Tamagui, tRPC, and Tauri.
 Deploy to Cloudflare for a global edge network.
 All at a fraction of the cost of AWS, Vercel, or Azure.

 It provides a unified, opinionated, & minimalistic setup for quickly getting started with building native & web apps, using the same code, without having to worry about the complexities of setting up a development environment.